Ernie Dingo: Early life

 Born on 31 July 1956, at Bullardoo Station, Dingo was the second child of nine, with three brothers and five sisters.
 He grew up in Mullewa, Western Australia with his family.
-Ernie's younger brother Murray died in a car accident in August 2007.

 He attended both Prospect Primary School and Geraldton High School in his hometown in Western Australia.

 Dingo got his first big break in acting after moving to Perth and meeting Richard Walley, with whom he played basketball in a local team.
 He then went on to play state league first division for the East Perth Hawks.
 He completed an apprenticeship in sign writing.

 Career

-Dingo rose to fame when he collaborated with Richard Walley to create a public performance of the "Welcome to Country" ceremony in Perth in 1976, after dancers from the Pacific islands would not perform without one.
-As an Australian National Living Treasure, he promoted the Generation One "Hand Across Australia", which was a promotion for Indigenous Recognition and Equal Rights.
+Dingo rose to fame when he collaborated with Richard Walley to create a public performance of the Welcome to Country ceremony in Perth in 1976, after dancers from the Pacific islands would not perform without one.
+As an Australian National Living Treasure, he promoted the Generation One "Hand Across Australia", which was a promotion for Indigenous recognition and equal rights.